thamstras/KHBBSMap/README.md

 # Kingdom Hearts BBS Map Viewer

+## Usage
+Firstly obtain the binaries, either from a release or by building the source. (details below)

+Next you'll need to extract the data from BBS's archives to view;
+* Obtain BBS0.DAT, BBS1.DAT, BBS2.DAT and BBS3.DAT from a copy of BBS and decrypt them.
+I can't help you with this, google it or ask on the OpenKH discord.
+* Get the latest version of [OpenKH](https://github.com/Xeeynamo/OpenKh/releases).
+* Use `OpenKh.Command.Bbsa.exe` to extract the .DAT files.
+* The maps are bundled inside `.arc` files inside `arc/map`.
+Use `OpenKh.Command.Arc.exe` to extract one.
+* Launch `KHBBSMap.exe` and select the extracted `.pmp` file.
+* Click the "Load Env (PVD)" button in the environment window and select the extracted `.pvd` file.

+Use `W`, `A`, `S` and `D` to move the camera around.
+Click and drag with the mouse to re-orient it.
+Hold `shift` to move a bit faster.

+Most GUI windows can be collapsed by clicking the small arrow in their top left corner.
+Some can be closed by clicking the x in their top right corner.
+The GUI reveals a lot of info about the file you've loaded if you look around.
+You can access this through the checkboxes in the `system` window.

+Exporting can be accessed though `File`->`Export...`.
+The exported `.fbx` and all textures will be placed in `.\resources\export`.
+This currently can't be changed so make sure to move the resulting files or some textures may be overwritten.
+The actual `.fbx` will be named after the loaded `.pmp` file.
+Please note that "material" export is very limited and some work *will* be required after importing into your 3D package of choice in order to get the map displaying correctly.
+If the map imports very small, it is suggested to scale by 100x.
+Meshes which form part of the "skybox" cannot be meaningfully positioned in the scene.
+They will be exported at unit scale at the origin.
+You should either attach them to the camera and/or re-scale them to be "really" big.

 ## Building
 This project uses [Premake 5](https://github.com/premake/premake-core/releases) to generate it's build files.
 You'll also need the following: